SharkSnack/shiren-6/content/items/scrolls.md

 ---
 title: "Scrolls"
-metaTitle: "Scrolls - Shiren 6 Wiki"
+metaTitle: "Scrolls - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Complete scroll details for Shiren the Wanderer 6."
+metaDescription: "Complete scroll details for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 # Overview